 Jersey Shore is a very small borough located in the state of Pennsylvania.
 With a population of 4,100 people and four associated neighborhoods, Jersey Shore is the 374th largest community in Pennsylvania.
-Jersey Shore has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Jersey Shore has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Also of interest is that Jersey Shore has more people living here who work in computers and math than 95% of the places in the US.

-Jersey Shore is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Jersey Shore does not have a public transit system used by locals to get to and from work.

-The education level of Jersey Shore citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.97% of adults 25 and older in Jersey Shore have a college degree.
+The percentage of adults in Jersey Shore who are college-educated is close to the national average for all communities of 21.84%: 20.97% of the adults in Jersey Shore have a bachelor's degree or advanced degree.

 The per capita income in Jersey Shore in 2022 was $27,818, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $111,272 for a family of four.
 However, Jersey Shore contains both very wealthy and poor people as well.